kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Saliva

 #### Answer: B. Hydrochloric acid - *FALSE* = E. Saliva - TRUE
-- Salivary flow is entirely dependent on autonomic nervous system.
-Vagal stimulation produces a large volume of watery fluid, while sympathetic stimulation causes the secretion of proteins (mucus and some enzymes).
-Secretion of hydrochloric acid, bile, pepsin, and pancreatic juice is influenced by vagal stimulation but can occur without it.
+- Salivary flow is *entirely* dependent on autonomic nervous system (ANS)
+	- Vagal stimulation produces a large volume of watery fluid
+	- Sympathetic stimulation causes secretion of proteins (mucus and some enzymes)
+- Secretion of hydrochloric acid, bile, pepsin, and pancreatic juice is
+	- Influenced by vagal stimulation **but** can occur without it

 ### Q2.17
 A patient with loss of fluid from the gastrointestinal tract has _acidosis_ and _hyPOkalaemia_.
 The fluid is most likely drained from the: